mp-se/gravitymon-gateway/README.md

 * Adding mDNS scanning to map BLE data to device name based on device id, if found this will be shown in the web interface and tft.
 * Added view to show the current mDNS data under support in the web interface.
 * Fixed parsing of chamber-controller and pressuremon ble to handle invalid values when sensors are not avaialble.
+* Fixed extraxtion of txpower and rssi from ble transmissions

 ### v0.8.1